 (7) All wildlife taken under a NWCO permit shall be taken and disposed of in a manner to ensure safe and effective handling and/or euthanasia.
 Euthanasia of a captured animal is to be performed under the guidelines adopted by the American Veterinary Medicine Association.

-(8) Traps and other similar devices set by, or under the direction of, a NWCO shall be checked at least once every 24 hours and all animals removed.
+(8) Traps and other similar devices set by a NWCO shall be checked at least once every 24 hours and all animals removed.
 Traps must have the Operators name and NWCO permit number attached.

 (9) The following are legal methods of control under a NWCO permit:

 (B) smooth-jawed single spring or double spring offset steel leg-hold traps with a jaw spread of no more than eight inches;

 (C) body gripping style traps less than size 330, except size 330 may be used for water sets for beavers only;